parental-control-system/Android-Spy/README.md

   </a>
 </p>

-## The dashboard provides a clean and intuitive view of connected devices and detailed activity reports in real time.
+## 🧑‍💻The dashboard provides a clean and intuitive view of connected devices and detailed activity reports in real time.
 Switch between themes you love.
 <a href="https://www.andova.online/" target="_blank"><img src="img/slide4.png" alt="Dashboard Preview" /></a>

 Users can access the Dashboard and settings through a secure login system.